Activity Kits For Young Artists, Engineers, Scientists, And Chefs

 For The Next Walter White: MEL Science

 Of course, you want your kid to grow up to be Walter White, brilliant scientist for Grey Matter Technologies and family man — not meth kingpin Heisenberg.
 And this is the twice-a-month chemistry set subscription that can make that happen.
 The Starter Kit contains all the beakers, safety glasses, and Bunsen burners to get them started.
-And additional boxes are experiments like making monsters out of burnt sugar.
+And additional activities for kids boxes are experiments like making monsters out of burnt sugar.
 (That’s where Dr. Frankenstein went wrong.)

 For The Next Stan Lee: The Superhero Comic Kit

-This book provides a blank canvas for inventing comic heroes and adventures, with story-starters, how-tos, and stickers to help create amazing new superpowers.
+This activities for kids book provides a blank canvas for inventing comic heroes and adventures, with story-starters, how-tos, and stickers to help create amazing new superpowers.
 Changes diapers faster than a speeding bullet!
 More powerful than projectile vomit!
 Able to work 12-hour days on a single cup of coffee!
 Wait, was this for you or the kid?

 For The Next Rosie The Riveter: Makedo Cardboard Construction Starter Toolkit